Audio

 Rapture by Morbid Angel

 When it comes to moments that embody the 3 principle of The Shindig – Halloween, Horror and Music – nothing quite combines them all like Angela’s dance from the original Night of the Demons.
-Set as it is on Halloween and to Bauhaus’ Stigmata Martyr, you can read me drool over his classic moment here.
+Set as it is on Halloween and to Bauhaus’ Stigmata Martyr, you can read me drool over this classic moment here.

-bring Amelia Kinkade along with you while you’re at it – fans assuredly wondered if Angela would dance again.
+So, when Brain Trenchard-Smith and company we’re asked to navigate a trip back up to Hull House and hey, why don’t you bring Amelia Kinkade along with you while you’re at it – fans assuredly wondered if Angela would dance on r again.

 First and foremost, they gave Angela a larger crowd.
 Secondly, they put her up on a table in front of a banner that says “Happy Halloween.”
 Thirdly, they gave her a dance partner in the form of beautiful, genre staple, Zoe Trilling.
 And lastly, they slapped a Morbid Angel song on that motherfucker.